TrustTheVote-Project/VTP-dev-env/README.md

-## VTP-dev-env
+## General VoteTrackerPlus Information

-Something to hold the VoteTracker+ software development environment
+This is the VTP-dev-env repository, something to hold the VoteTrackerPlus software development environment

 A few _meta_ notes on working with VoteTracker+ software: